What's happened

 What's behind the headline?

-The recent mass abductions at St. Mary's School in Niger State and the earlier Kebbi State attack underscore the chronic insecurity plaguing northern Nigeria.
-These kidnappings are not isolated incidents but part of a broader pattern where armed bandits exploit vast ungoverned spaces to conduct ransom-driven attacks.
+The recent mass abductions at St. Mary's School and other institutions underscore the chronic insecurity plaguing northern Nigeria.
+These attacks are not isolated incidents but part of a broader pattern where armed bandits exploit weak state presence and vast ungoverned spaces to conduct kidnappings for ransom.

 Complex Security Landscape

-The perpetrators are mostly criminal gangs motivated by financial gain, distinct from jihadist groups like Boko Haram and ISWAP, though alliances between bandits and jihadists are increasingly concerning.
-The Nigerian military, despite being the largest in sub-Saharan Africa, is overstretched and struggles to secure remote areas.
+The perpetrators are mostly criminal gangs motivated by financial gain rather than ideological goals, distinguishing them from jihadist groups like Boko Haram and ISWAP.
+However, the increasing alliances between bandits and jihadists complicate counterinsurgency efforts.

 Political and Social Implications